 Obstacles such as the A-frame, sea-saw, tunnels, weaves and jumps make this discipline great fun and requires lots of on-the-spot thinking while running (both dog and handler!)

-Junior Handling is very similar to breed shows, and therefore is easy for the Cesky, providing it knows what it is doing the show ring!
+Junior Handling is very similar to breed shows, and therefore is easy for the Cesky, providing it knows what it is doing in the show ring!
 While it is the handler that is being judged, the Cesky needs to work to complement the handler’s ability, and their passion to please their handler creates a formidable team.

 In some cases dogs need to be used to working with different handlers.
 Although not a normal part of handling, some judges like handlers to swap dogs to assess handlers’ ability to relate to different breeds.
 The Cesky is described as a ‘reserved’ dog and extra socialisation with different people and dogs can be extremely useful.